Haivision/srt-rfc/draft-sharabayko-srt.md

 ~~~
 {: #controlpacket title="control packet structure"}

-F:
+F (1 bit):
-: Packet Flag (1 bit).
+: Packet Flag.
 The control packet must set this flag as "1".

-Message Type:
+Message Type (15 bits):
-: Control Message Type (15 bits).
+: Control Message Type.
 The use of these bits is determined
   by the control message type definition.

   - "0": Handshake